MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis.md

 |How can we improve communication on strategic initiatives? |Where should we encourage connectivity to foster innovation?   |
 |How can we accelerate improvement plans for the organization?|Are there inefficiencies that suggest opportunity to improve team cohesion?

-Additionally, you can leverage the **Group-to-group** and **Person-to-group** queries to generate a person-level interaction matrix for analysis.

-##### Group-to-group query transformed into person-to-person query
+##### Person-to-person query through a Group-to-group query

-Use these queries to analyze and graph the collaboration patterns within your organization at the group-to-group or person-to-person level through metrics like collaboration hours or meeting counts.
-You can apply open-source ONA tools on this type of data for visualization purposes or for more in-depth ONA analysis.
+To analyze and graph the collaboration patterns within your organization at the group-to-group level, through metrics like collaboration hours or meeting counts, you can use a **Group-to-group query**.
+You can apply open-source ONA tools on this type of data to visualize it, or to perform more in-depth ONA analysis.

-The **Person-to-person query** is a transformation of the **Group-to-group query**, with an assigned identifier for each person to use as the “group.”
+This type of analysis is possible at the person-to-person level, too.
+Workplace Analytics doesn't have a **Person-to-person query** as an out-of-the-box query template; however, you can create a **Person-to-person query** by transforming the **Group-to-group query**.
+You'll use an assigned identifier for each person to use as the “group.”
 This is a specialized technique that requires privacy approval.

-Refer to [Dataset preparation](#you-can-use-network-person-to-person-query-results-as-a-form-of-person-to-person-interaction-matrix-along-with-open-source-ona-tools-however-please-consider-the-limitations-mentioned-in-the-ona-datasets-section-above) to learn how to transform **Group-to-group queries** into **Person-to-person queries**.
+Refer to [Dataset preparation](#dataset-preparation) to learn how to transform **Group-to-group queries** into **Person-to-person queries**.

-#### Group-level analysis
+### Group-level analysis

-##### Group-to-group query
+#### Group-to-group query

 Use a **Group-to-group query** to analyze collaboration patterns between teams, understand where groups are investing their collaboration time, and identify silos and bridging organizations.

-##### Network person-to-person query
+#### Network person-to-person query

 > [!NOTE]
 > In this section, we share detailed information on how the **Network person-to-person query** metrics are generated and filtered.